 5.6.3 If the Stock is at the time listed or admitted to trading on any stock exchange, then the fair market value shall be the closing selling price of one share of Stock on the date in question on the stock exchange determined by the Administrator to be the primary market for the Stock, as such price is officially quoted in the composite tape of transactions on such exchange.
-If there is no sale of Stock on such exchange on the date in question, then the fair market value shall be the closing selling price on the last preceding date for which such quotation exists.
+If there is no sale of Stock on such exchange on the date in question, then the fair market value shall be the closing selling price on the exchange on the last preceding date for which such quotation exists.

-Promissory Note.
+5.7 Promissory Note.
 Subject to the requirements of applicable state or Federal law or margin requirements, payment of all or part of the exercise price of an option may be made by delivery of a full recourse promissory note ("Promissory Note").
 The Promissory Note shall be executed by the optionee, made payable to the Company and bear interest at such rate as the Administrator shall determine, but in no case less than the minimum rate which will not cause under the Code (i) interest to be imputed, (ii) original issue discount to exist, or (iii) any other similar results to occur.
 Unless otherwise determined by the Administrator, interest on the Note shall be payable in quarterly installments on March 31, June 30, September 30 and December 31 of each year.
-A Promissory Note shall contain such other terms and conditions as may be determined by the Administrator; provided, however, that the full principal amount of the Promissory Note and all unpaid interest accrued thereon shall be due not later than five years from the date of exercise of the option in respect of which the Promissory Note is delivered.
-The Company may obtain from the optionee a security interest in all shares of Stock issued to the optionee under this Plan for the purpose of securing payment under the Promissory Note and may retain possession of the stock certificates representing such shares in order to perfect its security interest.
+A Promissory Note shall contain such other terms and conditions as may be determined by the Administrator; provided, however, that the full principal amount of the Promissory Note and all unpaid interest accrued thereon shall be due not later than five years from the date of exercise of the optione under this Plan for the purpose of securing payment under the Promissory Note and may retain possession of the stock certificates representing such shares in order to perfect its security interest.